basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Operations-New.md

 * *Example* `riak-repl fullsync max_fssink_cluster 5`

-## Mixing Default Replication with Advanced Replication
+## Mixing Version 2 Replication with Version 3 Replication

-Riak Default Replication and Advanced Replication can be safely used at the same time.
-If you choose to move to 1.3 Replication completely, it is recommended to disable Default realtime replication bucket hooks with the `riak-repl modes` command.
+Riak Version 2 Replication and Version 3 Replication can be safely used at the same time.
+If you choose to move to 1.3 Replication completely, it is recommended to disable Version 2 realtime replication bucket hooks with the `riak-repl modes` command.

 **riak-repl modes**

-`modelist` is one or both of `mode_repl12` (Default) or `mode_repl13` (Advanced) separated by *spaces* (without commas).
+`modelist` is one or both of `mode_repl12` (Version 2) or `mode_repl13` (Version 3) separated by *spaces* (without commas).

 * *Syntax:* `riak-repl modes <modelist>`
 * *Example:*